abbyoung/layer-to-svg/README.md

 - Close and reopen Photoshop if it's already open.
 The script should now appear under **File > Scripts > SVG Me**

 ## Usage
-- Select desired layer(s) in the Layers palette
+- Select desired Photoshop layer(s) in the Layers palette

-- Run the script under **File > Scripts > SVG Me**.
-Make it better: Set up a keyboard shortcut under **Edit > Keyboard Shortcuts > File > Scripts > SVG Me**.
+- Run the script under **File > Scripts > SVG Me**. **Make it better**: Set up a keyboard shortcut under **Edit > Keyboard Shortcuts > File > Scripts > SVG Me**.

-- Illustrator will open the file and show an options dialog.
+- The script creates and saves CSS and AI files, then Illustrator opens the AI file and shows an options dialog.
 Check relevant boxes and click OK.
+The magic happens in the background.
 ![Illustrator Dialog](https://github.com/abbyoung/svg-me/blob/master/illustrator-dialog.jpg)**Note**: Sometimes AI lags at the dialog box.
 Working on fixing this 🔨🐱

 - YOU'RE DONE.
 Your shiny new SVGs, CSS files, and backup AI files will show up in your destination folder(s).